RoseMaster3000/spice-of-lifesteal/README.md

 # Spice of Life(steal)

 Spice of Lifesteal is a spin on the Spice of Life: Discovery, but for lifestealSMP server.
 It tracks food history, and when you hit certain milestones, you are rewarded a heart-consumable which you can consume to gain a heart.

-, but more geared toward finding more unique foods as you play.
-SOL: Discovery is best enjoyed with a mountain of new modded foods.
-Consider using Farmer's Delight with a bunch of addons!
+Ensure you use recipe mods for those milestones to actaully be met (we have a S curve that tops out 20 hearts:~250 foods)

 ## Configuration